shahram8708/Machine-Monitoring/README.md

 A live view page polls the server every few seconds and renders Chart.js sparklines for all active sensor streams.
 Running status, last-seen timestamps, and current readings are displayed in real time.

 **AI Health Analysis**
-Every incoming data point triggers a Gemini 2.5 Flash call that returns a health score, risk classification, anomaly flag, maintenance suggestion, and explanation.
+Every incoming data point runs through the EdgeFormer-PM TorchScript INT8 checkpoint, which returns a health score, risk classification, anomaly flag, remaining useful life estimate, failure probability, and maintenance suggestion.
 Completed analyses are stored and surfaced on the AI dashboard.

 **Predictive Maintenance Engine**
-Scheduled every 30 minutes, the predictive service runs four Gemini prompt chains per machine: failure probability, RUL estimation, degradation trend scoring, and preventive action generation.
+Scheduled every 30 minutes, the predictive service invokes the EdgeFormer-PM multi-task heads per machine: failure probability, RUL estimation, degradation trend scoring, and preventive action generation.

 **Digital Twin and What-If Simulation**
 Each machine has a digital twin with baseline OEE, health score, failure probability, and energy efficiency.
-The simulation engine applies parametric models for overload, production surge, and sensor drift scenarios.
-Gemini then synthesises a strategic risk assessment and cost impact estimation.
+The simulation engine applies parametric models for overload, production surge, and sensor drift scenarios, then uses the EdgeFormer-PM inference outputs to synthesise strategic risk and cost impact assessments.

 **Root Cause Analysis**
 Grouped alerts can be submitted for AI-powered root cause analysis.
-Gemini analyses alert history, sensor summaries, and failure probability together and returns a primary root cause, contributing factors, sensor interaction explanation, timeline narrative, and probability breakdown per cause.
+EdgeFormer-PM processes alert history, sensor summaries, and failure probability together to return a primary root cause, contributing factors, sensor interaction explanation, timeline narrative, and probability breakdown per cause.

 **Alert Management**
 Threshold-based alerts with severity levels, SLA deadlines, acknowledgement tracking, escalation rules, suppression rules, and alert grouping.
 A scheduler checks every minute and escalates open alerts that exceed the configured SLA window.